Alaska oil project approval adds yet another climate concern - Local News 8

 “At some point, we have to leave oil and gas and coal in the ground.
 And for me, that some point is now — particularly in a vulnerable ecosystem like the Arctic,” said Rob Jackson, a climate scientist at Stanford University.

+Interior Secretary Deb Haaland, in announcing Willow’s approval, stressed that the number of drill pads was reduced by 40% from ConocoPhillips’ original proposal, which she said would benefit people and wildlife.
+But the company still is expected to get most of the oil it wanted, resulting in only an 8% reduction in greenhouse gas emissions, according to government estimates.

-For Alaska, the project promises an economic boost after oil production dropped sharply since the late 1980s, and political leaders from both parties in the state united in support of it.
-Oil has long been the economic lifeblood of the still-young state, with revenues also helping remote communities and villages on Alaska’s petroleum-rich North Slope invest in local infrastructure.
+For Alaska, the project promises an economic boost after oil production dropped sharply since the late 1980s.
+Political leaders from both parties in the state united in support of it.
+Oil has long been the economic lifeblood of the still-young state, with revenues helping remote communities and villages on Alaska’s petroleum-rich North Slope invest in local infrastructure.

 But the state has also felt the impacts of the changing climate: coastal erosion is threatening Indigenous villages, unusual wildfires are popping up, sea ice is thinning and permafrost promises to release carbon as it melts.